heroku/heroku-buildpack-nodejs/README.md

 Heroku Buildpack for Node.js
 ============================

 This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
-If you fork this repository, **update this README** to explain what your fork does and why it's special.
+If you fork this repository, please **update this README** to explain what your fork does and why it's special.

 How it Works
 ------------

-Here's a high-level overview of how this buildpack works:
+Here's an overview of what this buildpack does:

 - Uses the [semver.io](http://semver.io) webservice to find the latest version of node that satisfies the [engines.node semver range](https://npmjs.org/doc/json.html#engines) in your package.json.
 - Allows any recent version of node to be used, including [pre-release versions](http://semver.io/node.json).